Documents show Arizona gunman's father had taken away his shotgun

 “After school officials talked to them, Randy took Jared’s shotgun and placed it in the trunk of a car which was located in his garage,” the report from investigators stated.

+Court-appointed psychologists later found Loughner to be suffering from schizophrenia, and said he was delusional.
+His father told investigators he tried to talk to his son about his fears that the college police were after him.”

+“But, I tried to talk to him.
+But you can’t ... he wouldn’t communicate with me no more,” he told a detective the day of the January 8, 2011 shooting outside a Tucson supermarket.

 Amy Loughner also told investigators about Loughner’s mental problems and that she observed him talking to himself and making “all kinds of noises,” a police report said.
-Investigators spoke to the parents at their home the day of the January 8, 2011, shooting at a Tucson supermarket.
+Investigators spoke to the parents at their home the day of the rampage.

+Anthony Kuck, an acquaintance of Loughner‘s, told investigators his companion was on a “downhill slope” after an episode of alcohol poisoning in high school and got increasingly antagonistic about government in general.

+Kuck recalled no specific animosity toward Giffords.
+Three weeks before the shooting, Loughner showed up at Kuck’s apartment brandishing a gun.

 Loughner committed the shooting with a Glock handgun he purchased legally, police said at the time.

-Giffords left Congress in 2012 to focus on her recovery from the head wound from a bullet fired by Loughner.
-She and husband Mark Kelly have formed a lobbying group called Americans for Responsible Solutions to focus on gun control issues.
+Since leaving Congress, Giffords and husband Mark Kelly have formed a lobbying group called Americans for Responsible Solutions to focus on gun-control issues.

-She said in her statement that “no one piece of legislation will end all gun violence.”

-“However, I hope that commonsense policies like universal background checks become part of our history, just like the Tucson shootings are - our communities will be safer because of it,” she said.

 A representative for the National Rifle Association could not be reached for comment.

-No photos are included in the release because the department is still reviewing them, said Deputy Thomas Peine, a spokesman for the Pima County Sheriff’s Department.

-“We’re not going to release every photo, obviously,” he said.
-“We’re not going to release any body pictures.”

-Additional reporting by David Schwartz in Phoenix, Writing by Alex Dobuzinskis, editing by G Crosse, Kevin Gray and Bernard Orr
+Additional reporting by David Schwartz in Phoenix, Writing by Alex Dobuzinskis, editing by G Crosse, Kevin Gray, Bernard Orr and Philip Barbara